 You’ll be expected to allocate up to 12 days a year to the role, although more days will be expected in the first year due to training.
 The Board meets for a minimum of three times a year.
 Meetings and training will be during normal office hours; therefore, you must have the support of your employer for your commitment to the role.

 The role is a voluntary one, however expenses including travel and training will be paid.

 How do I apply?

 You must provide a CV and covering statement as to why you would be appropriate for the role.
 Names of referees should be included.
 The referees should similarly demonstrate how the applicant fits the requirements of the role.

-Please make your applications via email to the following address: firstname.lastname@example.org and title your application either Member representative or Employer representative.
+Please make your applications via email to the following address: firstname.lastname@example.org and head your application either Member representative or Employer representative.